 Saks Fifth Avenue owner buying Neiman Marcus for $2.65 billion

-Saks Fifth Avenue parent Hudson Bay Co. is acquiring Neiman Marcus for $2.65 billion, the companies told the New York Times, a move that would merge two national and upscale retailers.
+Saks Fifth Avenue parent Hudson's Bay Company is acquiring Neiman Marcus for $2.65 billion, the privately-held upscale retailers said Thursday in a joint announcement.

-The combined entity, to be called Saks Global, will have a combined 75 stores, including two Bergdorf Goodman locations, along with 100 off-price outlets, according to the Times.
+The combined entity, to be called Saks Global, will have a combined $7 billion portfolio of retail real estate assets, HBC and Neiman said in a statement.

-"Part of what excited us about acquiring Neiman Marcus was acquiring their world-class sales force," Richard Baker, HBC's chief executive and chairman, told the newspaper on Wednesday.
-"People have forgotten how important people are.
-When selling luxury products, you need beautiful stores and salespeople customers trust."
+"We're thrilled to take this step in bringing together these iconic luxury names, Saks Fifth Avenue, Neiman Marcus and Bergdorf Goodman," HBC CEO Richard Baker said in a statement.
+"This is an exciting time in luxury retail, with technological advancements creating new opportunities to redefine the customer experience, and we look forward to unlocking significant value for our customers, brand partners and employees."

-Amazon is facilitating the deal by taking a minority stake in Saks Global, the newspaper stated.
+Amazon is facilitating the deal by taking a minority stake in Saks Global.
 The acquisition is being financed with $2 billion raised by HBC, and affiliates of Apollo Global Management are offering $1.5 billion in debt.

-Pairing the luxury department store chains is not unexpected, retail analyst Neil Saunders of GlobalData said Wednesday in a report, noting that Saks and Neiman executives have explored joining for forces "for some time."
+Pairing the luxury department store chains is not unexpected, retail analyst Neil Saunders of GlobalData said, noting that Saks and Neiman executives have explored joining for forces "for some time."
 But Amazon's involvement "adds a bit of spice" to the combination because it would give the online retailer a foothold in the luxury space.

 "The real win here would be the ability of Amazon to streamline logistics and e-commerce, giving the new entity an advantage in a market where remote shopping has become more important to shoppers — especially younger ones, which both chains need to do more to attract."